Summer’s Over!

 Of course, being the educator that I am, it quickly became an educational experience as well as a really fun vacation.

 I took a hardcover book I picked up about family treasures and started to capture the memories from different relatives about our ancestors.
 Then, we can continue our genealogical studies when we return home.
+So, now we turn our focus to getting back to homeschool and keeping their interests alive.

 I will involve our children as much as possible in the planning stage for the year and solicit suggestions from them of new things to do and others to be discontinued.